Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Spherical Signed Distance Field

 \subsection{SSDFs Update on Target Prediction}

 The last subsections outlined the procedures to update an SSDF around a target in 3-D spaces.
-To apply these SSDFs in target tracking, we first predict the target's movements over a future time horizon.
-A linear velocity-based interpolation module is employed to render a sequence of future target positions according to a time step $\delta T$ and a prediction horizon $T_p$.
-The target position sequence is expressed as
+To ensure SSDF-based visibility constraints throughout the tracking, we update SSDFs at every future position $\bm{\xi}_k$ of the predicted target sequence $Q_{target}$ in \eqref{eqn:q_target_set}.
+As the computations for these $N_p$ SSDFs are independent, they are updated in parallel, keeping the overall computation efficient.
+To enable gradient-based optimization with SSDFs, we employ the widely adopted the interpolation technique \cite{zhou2019robust, han2019fiesta} on the SSDF grid and compute the gradients analytically via differentiation of the trilinear interpolation formula.
+Although the spherical coordinate system is curvilinear, at sufficiently high resolutions this linear approximation remains accurate while maintaining computational efficiency.
+The application of SSDF for visibility-aware planning is detailed in Sec.~\ref{sec:visibility_aware_swarm_tracking}.

-where $N_p$ is the total prediction step number and $t_k$ is the timestamp corresponding to the target position at the $k^{th}$ step from now.
-To ensure SSDF-based visibility constraints throughout the tracking, we update SSDFs at every predicted position $\bm{\xi}_k$.
-As the computations for these $N_p$ SSDFs are independent, they are updated in parallel, keeping the overall computation time efficient.
-To enable gradient-based optimization with SSDFs, we perform interpolation on the SSDFs to generate the required distance gradients.
-The application of SSDF for visibility-aware planning is detailed in Sec.\ref{sec:visibility_aware_swarm_tracking}.
+\textbf{Remark:} Ray-tracing provides binary visibility (visible or occluded), whereas SSDF provides a continuous spherical distance to the visibility boundary, paralleling the relationship between occupancy query and ESDF in obstacle avoidance.
+The SSDF's differentiability enables gradient-based optimization, which ray-tracing cannot support.
+In our pipeline, the visibility map (Sec.~IV-A) produces ray-tracing-equivalent binary states, upon which the SSDF is built.
+The proposed SSDF construction has a complexity of $O(N_\theta N_\phi + N_{change} \log N_{change})$, where $N_\theta$ and $N_\phi$ are the angular grid resolutions and $N_{change}$ is the number of cells whose visibility states change across radial layers.
+Detailed analysis is provided in the supplementary materials \cite{swarmtracker_supp} Sec.~S-II.